ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **History**

-Grid was a successor to Mist, removing the wallet but adding the ability to host nodes of multiple protocols.
+Grid was a successor to Mist, removing the wallet, but adding the ability to host nodes of multiple protocols.

 **Alternatives**

 [DappNode](https://dappnode.io/) is a platform for deploying and hosting DApps, P2P clients, and blockchain nodes.

 ### Meteor Dapp Wallet {#meteor-dapp-wallet}